Life & AD/HD Coaching

 WHO CAN BE COACHED?

-SALT Center coaching serves students enrolled at the University of Arizona.
+SALT Center coaching serves students enrolled at the University of Arizona who are not enrolled in the SALT Center comprehensive program.
 Students can choose to meet either in person, over the phone or online.

 College Students (undergraduate, graduate & professional programs) are required to manage multiple tasks, responsibilities and relationships independently to be successful.
 Coaching college students requires the same motivational techniques used with others, but it also requires an understanding of how to help students understand, plan for, and complete academic tasks.
 College students do have to be enrolled at the University of Arizona to use SALT Center coaching services.